top of page

 The French philosopher Jules Combarieu once said, "Music is the art of thinking with sounds."

-But music is more than thought - it is also the language of the soul.
+But music is more than thought - it is also a language of the soul.

 Lawrence Richard Mumford, who lives in greater Los Angeles, is an award-winning composer